-How do you claim ownership of derelict land?
+How do you claim derelict land and register yourself as the new owner?
 In the UK there are areas of land that are owned by a person but used by another.
-This is squatting and if the squatter wants to claim ownership, the process is called Adverse Possession.
+This is squatting and if the squatter wants to claim ownership the process is called Adverse Possession.
 In order to claim Adverse Possession you must apply to the Land Registry which has a strict set of criteria that must be met.

-The criteria for claiming possession states that you must show physical possession of the land e.g. fencing it off.
+The criteria for claiming possession states that you must show physical possession of the land, such as fencing it off.
 You must also prove that you intend to use the land as if it is your own.
 The possession must be without the consent of the owner and these criteria must have been applied for at least 12 years.
 These rules apply to registered land as well as unregistered derelict land.

 Conclusions about claiming derelict land in the UK